FVHS Clubs And Organizations

-Meeting Information: First and Third Tuesdays of each month
+Meeting Information: First Tuesday of each month

 FVHS JuniorettesFVHS JuniorettesAdviser: Casey ClayEmail: firstname.lastname@example.org

-Description:Juniorettes is a community-service based club for women that is sponsored by the FV Women's Club.
+Description:Juniorettes is a community-service based club for students that is sponsored by the FV Women's Club.
 We are a club that promotes service, friendship, leadership development, and fun.
 Membership requires an application and a short references, and members are required to complete yearly service hours.

 Description: HOSA- Future Health Professionals is for students in enrolled in Health Science courses or are interested in pursuing careers in healthcare.fvhshosa.wixsite.com/mysite

-Interact ClubInteract ClubAdvisor: Michelle Lewis
+Interact ClubInteract ClubAdvisor: Michelle LewisEmail: firstname.lastname@example.org

-International Thespian SocietyInternational Thespian SocietyAdviser: Paige MacGovern and Jim ParksEmail: email@example.com, firstname.lastname@example.org
+International Thespian SocietyInternational Thespian SocietyAdviser: Paige MacGovernEmail: email@example.com